fedbiomed/fedbiomed/docs/developer/usage_and_tools.md

 rules and conventions used for this project and explain the use of some of our tools.

-This guide is dedicated to all Fed-BioMed developers: Contributors, Reviewers, Core Developers.
+This guide is dedicated to all Fed-BioMed developers: Contributors, Reviewers, Team Developers, Core Developers.

 Some aspects of this guide may change in the future, stay alert for such changes.